Artificial Intelligence (AI) isn’t just the future of finance—it’s the present, actively reshaping how financial professionals work today.

 - Expense analysis

-AI can also help you build a narrative around financial data, particularly if you create interactive visualizations that can help you easily identify trends and patterns at a glance.
+AI can also help you build a narrative around financial data, particularly if you create interactive visualisations that can help you easily identify trends and patterns at a glance.

 Predictive analytics uses data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes based on historical data.